karlabbott/audiscogs/README.md

 <https://www.discogs.com/Ben-Folds-Five-Ben-Folds-Five-Live/master/573909>

-This is a **master** link.
+This is a **master** link as indicated by master in the URL.
 We now need to find a release in the list of versions and click that.
 I have the 2xLP version and so I have clicked the link for that and it is:

 <https://www.discogs.com/Ben-Folds-Five-Ben-Folds-Five-Live/release/4722337>

-You will notice that this is a **release** link and the integer ID at the end of the URL, 4722337, is the release ID.
+You will notice that this is a **release** link (indicated by release in the URL) and the integer ID at the end of the URL, 4722337, is the release ID.

 Once you have that, you can run: